 There are 3.8 million TBIs occurring each year in the US, and 20% are from sports.
 Wearing protective helmets and eyewear when playing basketball, baseball, or football can help prevent serious injuries, especially in children.

-Speak with Dr. Cameron McCrodan about shatter-resistant polycarbonate or Trivex lenses, known for their impact-resistant materials.
+Speak with Dr. Cameron McCrodan or Dr. Scott Irvine about shatter-resistant polycarbonate or Trivex lenses, known for their impact-resistant materials.

 2) Wear Sunglasses